RajeshSagar2912/bugbountyautomation/README.md

 # bugbountyautomation (backup)

->>This repo contains various python automation scripts useful for bugbounty hunting.
+>>This repo contains various python automation scripts that I use for bugbounty hunting.
 >>
 >>For jsinfo script
 NUCLEI should be pre-installed to run this script.